[Moderate revision–posted 8/22/19 (replaces 5/5/14 edition)]

 1. Locations around campus shall be identified as "hazardous" in areas where heavy ice buildup on towers and guy wires or cables is possible.
-Currently, two areas are identified:
+Currently, three areas are identified:

 a.
-C-10 parking lot northeast of the KTXT-TV tower
+C-14 parking lot northeast of the KTTZ-TV tower

 b.
-C-12 parking lot south of the KTXT-TV tower
+C-16/R30 parking lot south and west of the KTTZ-TV tower

-2. This OP shall be activated when the Chief of Police activates OP 10.03, Section 1, "Severe Weather Conditions," as follows:
+2. This OP shall be activated when the Chief of Police activates OP 10.03, Suspending Classes and Closing Offices in Severe Weather or Energy Curtailment Emergency Situations, Section 1, "Severe Weather Conditions," or when the Managing Director of Transportation & Parking Services determines icing hazards may exist as follows:

-3. If de-icing develops during the daytime hours, the Transportation & Parking Services Enforcement Manager, upon consultation with the Managing Director, shall contact Grounds Maintenance to request that barricades and "Falling Ice" hazard signs be dropped at all entrances to parking lots C-10 and C-12, time permitting.
-The Transportation & Parking Services Enforcement Manager will also be responsible for notifying Citibus of any such changes so their routes can be adjusted.
+3. If de-icing develops during the daytime hours, the Transportation & Parking Services enforcement manager, upon consultation with the managing director, shall contact Grounds Maintenance to request that barricades and "Falling Ice" hazard signs be dropped at all entrances to parking lots C-14 and C-16, time permitting.
+The Transportation & Parking Services enforcement manager will also be responsible for notifying the Transportation Demand Management Supervisor who will notify Citibus of any such changes so their routes can be adjusted.

 4. Users of the affected commuter parking lots shall be made aware of the potential hazards of falling ice as soon as possible.
 Notification methods may include, but are not limited to:

 a.
 Email notice to permit holders at the beginning of the season for potential icing hazards;

 b.
 Email messages to permit holders when icing hazards exist;